denoland/manual/node/cdns.md

 many CDNs.
 You can reference the CDN URL in your Deno TS code or directly in your browser as an ES Module.
-These CDN URLs are reusable - they also provide instructions on how to be used in Deno, the browser, etc. Sometimes you need a URL flag to indicate that that you need a Deno-specific module.
+These CDN URLs are reusable - they also provide instructions on how to be used in Deno, the browser, etc. Sometimes you need a URL flag to indicate that you need a Deno-specific module.

 **Starting with Deno release 1.28**, Deno also offers stabilized support for [npm specifiers](./npm_specifiers.md), which are a new way of using npm modules